 Top five university articles:

-Research highlights summarize published journal articles at national laboratories and universities based on work supported by the Office of Science.
+Research highlights summarize published journal articles based on work at national laboratories and universities, supported by the Office of Science.
 These articles feature findings that the Office of Science programs themselves choose to amplify.

 Top five research highlights: